vstehle/systemready-scripts/README.md

 The `schemas/identify.yaml` file describes this configuration file format and can be used with the `validate.py` script to validate the configuration.
 This is run during [Sanity checks].

+## Compatibles

+The `compatibles` script allows to extract the list of (potential) compatibles strings mentioned in Linux bindings.

+See the `tests/test-compatible` unit test for examples.

+At this point it is not perfect; some compatible strings can be missed and some others can be reported spuriously, but this is a reasonable approximation already.

 ## Miscellaneous